Frequently Asked QuestionsExpand AllClose All

 - No. You may order by mail or internet.
 To keep our product costs low and our order filling accurate, Fedco does not take orders by fax or over the phone.

 - How can I request a catalog?

 - We take catalog requests only by phone, by mail, or online.
 Download catalogs… or Sign up online for our catalog mailing list… When you place an order with us, you are automatically added to our mailing list, though we will not automatically put a catalog in your order.

 - I requested a catalog.
 Where is it?

-We mail the Seed catalog (which also contains Moose Tubers
+We mail the Seed catalog (which also contains Organic Growers Supply and

 - Do you sell gift certificates?